kstenerud/vlq/vlq-specification.md

 Encoding
 --------

 A value is encoded into groups of 7 bits, then encoded into bytes containing the 7 bits of data + a high "continuation" bit.
 A continuation bit of `1` indicates that the encoding continues on to the next byte.
-Any trailing groups containing all zero bits are not encoded since they're not needed to reconstruct the original value.
+Empty groups (containing all 0) can be omitted under certain circumstances, thus achieving data compression.

 ### Orientation

 Grouping can be done either from the "left" side (**LVLQ**) or from the "right" side (**RVLQ**), depending on which side of the values in your data the bits tend to cluster at.
-The endianness is determined by the encoding direction, chosen to allow decoding of the value without requiring any additional state, even when the encoded value is split across multiple buffer reads.
+The endianness used when storing the groups is determined by the encoding direction, and was chosen to allow decoding of the value without requiring any additional state, even when the encoded value is decoded across multiple buffer reads.

 ### Illustration: Right-heavy 32-bit value encoded as RVLQ